Meet the IJNR Staff

 For more than 20 years, Dave was a fixture at daily newspapers in Colorado and Michigan, writing and editing sports, features and news, nurturing young writers and staring longingly out the window where the real action was.
 Dave left inky fingers behind in 2009, when he took a buyout from the Detroit News to freelance and carry coolers for IJNR until being named CEO in January 2013.
 In addition to being a three-time IJNR Fellow, Dave is a lifelong lover of the outdoors and frequent end user of clean air, clear water and healthy habitat — human and otherwise.
 And most of all, he wants the world to understand why those things are so important.

-Dave lives in Ann Arbor, Michigan, with his wife Sarah and a slightly kooky terrier.
+Dave lives in Ann Arbor, Michigan with his wife Sarah, and the two of them are kept in line by a slightly kooky terrier and an exceptionally affectionate pit bull.
 They have two daughters in college: A Bronco (WMU) and a Spartan (MSU).

 Melissa Mylchreest is IJNR’s Director of Communications and Development.